 What is a Key Competency in a Resume?

 A critical competency is an ability that is valued and important for the role you are applying for and your career objective or Career path.
 Key competencies are part of your overall skill set and are valuable for finding success in your career and smart career goals.
+Seeking a challenging opportunity to utilize my skills and knowledge gained through Studying Abroad in the UK.
 There are a few ideas regarding crucial competencies, but one of the most popular is the ability to collaborate and work with others which helps you to achieve your smart career goals.

 While having a good understanding of your key competencies is essential, you don’t want to put too much weight on them.
 Try to choose your critical competencies based on the role you are applying for and on what you enjoy and have experience doing.